golifox/sms_traffic_sdk/README.md

 ## Contact

-If you have any questions or feedback regarding SMS Traffic SDK, please feel free to contact us via GitHub issues or directly by email at your-email@example.com.
+If you have any questions or feedback regarding SMS Traffic SDK, please feel free to contact us via GitHub issues or directly by email at i@golifox.ru.

 ## Acknowledgments